Amhara Region: Judicial branch

 There are three levels of the Amhara state judiciary.
 The lowest level is the court of common pleas: each woreda maintains its own constitutionally mandated court of common pleas, which maintain jurisdiction over all justiciable matters.
 The intermediate-level court system is the district court system.
 Four courts of appeals exist, each retaining jurisdiction over appeals from common pleas, municipal, and county courts in an administrative zone.
 A case heard in this system is decided by a three-judge panel, and each judge is elected.

 The highest-ranking court, the Amhara Supreme Court, is Amhara's "court of last resort".
 A seven-justice panel composes the court, which, by its own discretion, hears appeals from the courts of appeals, and retains original jurisdiction over limited matters.
 The chief judge is called the President of Amhara Supreme Court (Yeneneh Simegn).

 Legislative branch

 The State Council, which is the highest administrative body of the state, is made up of 294 members.

 National politics

 Amhara is represented by 138 representatives in the Federal Democratic Republic of Ethiopia House of Peoples' Representatives.

 Administrative zones

 Like other regions in Ethiopia, Amhara is subdivided into administrative zones.
+There are 11 zones and 67 woredas.